-The first Yorkshire maps and boundaries were outlined by the Vikings around the year AD889 and followed the course of the county’s natural river systems.
-The northern boundary of the region was governed by the banks of the River Tees.
+The Vikings outlined the first Yorkshire maps and boundaries around the year AD889 and followed the course of the county’s natural river systems.
+The banks of the River Tees governed the northern boundary of the region.
 The River Derwent, which flows from York to the Coast at Whitby, marked the boundary between the North and East Ridings.
-The Humber estuary, the largest natural boundary separated East Yorkshire with Lincolnshire, while the Ouse’s flow it were not fully mapped until several centuries later.
+The Humber estuary, the largest natural boundary, separated East Yorkshire with Lincolnshire, while the Ouse’s flow was not mapped until several centuries later.

-The first known map of Yorkshire existed in 1577 and was made on the orders of Queen Elizabeth I by Dewsbury-born cartographer Christopher Saxton.
-He is known to have been the first person to produce county maps, which were collected to form the “Atlas of England and Wales, published in 1579 and the first of its kind.
-He learnt his mapping skills from his master and vicar of Dewsbury, John Rudd, who had previously attempted to create similar maps of English regions.
+The mid-16th Century saw an increased understanding and production of maps.
+This is because of advances in printing methods from copper plates and an increasing need for them by the military for battle.
+The first known map of Yorkshire existed in 1577 and made on the orders of Queen Elizabeth I by Dewsbury-born cartographer Christopher Saxton.
+He is known as the first person to produce county maps.
+Saxton collected them to form the “Atlas of England and Wales, published in 1579 and the first of its kind.
+He learnt his mapping skills from his master and vicar of Dewsbury, John Rudd, who had attempted to create similar maps of English regions.

-Oddly in early maps of Yorkshire, roads, which had existed in the county since Roman Times, were not included and travellers needed an additional road book to find their way around the county’s network, usually on horseback.
-These books were a description of routes and the places on them.
-John Ogilby’s maps of Yorkshire in 1675, for the first time included roads and a consistent, standardised measurement of one mile.
-This unit of measurement was officially regarded as 1760 yards, but this only caught on around the London area.
-Around the country the length of a mile varied and created confusion amongst both travellers and mapmakers alike.
+Speed’s maps and atlases were re-issued and printed right up to 1770, and used widely throughout this period as the standard maps of the British Isles.
+In early maps of Yorkshire, roads, which had existed in the county since Roman Times, were not included.
+Travellers needed an additional book to find their way around the county’s network, usually on horseback.
+These books were a description of routes and places.
+John Ogilby’s maps of Yorkshire in 1675, included roads and a consistent, standardised measurement of one mile.
+This unit of measurement was regarded as 1760 yards, but only caught on around the London area.
+Around the country the length of a mile varied and created confusion amongst travellers and mapmakers alike.
 Ogilby’s maps were the first to use the standardised 1760 yard rule and helped make the length of a mile consistent throughout the country.